uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

 well-understood to use oneDNN correctly.

-Convolution and inner product primitives choose the memory format when you create them with the placeholder memory format :any:`format_tag::any` for input or output.
+Convolution and inner product primitives choose the memory format when you create them with the placeholder memory format |any| for input or output.
 The memory format chosen is based on different circumstances such as hardware and convolution parameters.
 Using the placeholder memory format is the recommended practice for convolutions, since they are the most